-Searching for filter styles inside the Filter Browser
+Searching for filter styles

 To search for styles inside the Filter Browser, type in the name you're looking for in the search field at the bottom of the panel.
 The search results will appear in a new sub-folder called search results, which will be selected automatically.